How to Start Print on Demand Shopify Store

 • Facebook Advertising – With over 2.5 billion active monthly users, Facebook remains the platform to beat for small business advertising and brand awareness.
 But you must commit to regular advertising on the platform to gain traction and reach a wider audience.

-• Google Ads – If you want to meet customers at the beginning of their online journey, Google ad is the number one channel.
-Though it costs more to advertise on Google than most advertising platforms, you get the most conversion rate and value for money.
-And possibly, Google ads may earn you the highest ROI in terms of average order vs advertising cost.
+• Google Ads – If you want to meet customers at the beginning of their online journey, Google Ads is the number one channel.
+Though it costs more to advertise on Google than most advertising platforms, you get the highest conversion rate and value for money.
+And possibly, Google Ads may earn you the highest ROI in terms of average order value versus advertising cost.

 Conclusion – Start Print on Demand Shopify